dropseed/p/README.md

 to make your own life easier (or the lives of your coworkers and contributors).
 Nothing in your project should depend on p, but rather conform to p-friendly standards which are usable with or without p itself.

-Out of the box, *p* has the following commands and can automatically infer the implementation for a number of common project types:

-- `p setup` - installs or reinstalls any dependencies or additional steps for you to start working
-- `p work` - runs any local servers or scripts for you to actually do local development
-- ~~`p test` - runs tests~~

 Beyond that, p does its best to make additional project commands available by looking in common places.
 Lots of people use Makefiles, language-specific things